 Did your community launch a public health campaign as a response to COVID-19?

 Go to Instagram and you would see personalities and brands joining “challenges” or launching their own public health campaign.
-For instance, the NHS Handwashing Challenge and the WHO #safehands challenge had some well-known personalities to take part in the challenge to encourage the public to wash their hands to fight the spread of coronavirus.
+For instance, the NHS Handwashing Challenge and the WHO #safehands challenge had some well-known personalities take part in the challenge to encourage the public to wash their hands to fight the spread of coronavirus.
 The videos uploaded to Instagram by personalities and other participants show themselves washing their hands following the proper handwashing guidelines given by the WHO.

-This handwashing challenge has also led to a viral Tiktok dance challenge after a coronavirus-inspired song created by a Vietnamese singer Khac Hun and Vietnam’s National Institute of Occupational Safety sparked a new dance craze that involved rubbing the hands together.
+This handwashing challenge has also led to a viral Tiktok dance challenge after a coronavirus-inspired song created by Vietnamese singer Khac Hun and Vietnam’s National Institute of Occupational Safety sparked a new dance craze that involved rubbing the hands together.

-Loads of people have joined in and uploaded their own version.
+Loads of people have joined in and uploaded their own versions.
 You, too, can join to raise awareness among your audience and customers.
 Upload your handwashing challenge version and don’t forget to tag someone from the jewelry industry to continue the cause.

 5. Be mindful of the tone of voice

 No matter what you post online, always consider the tone of voice in your communication as this tone represents your brand personality and values.
-Steer clear of sarcastic, salesy communication strategy and adopt a more empathic and compassionate tone.
+Steer clear of sarcastic, salesy communication strategies and adopt a more empathic and compassionate tone.
 Empathy will help your brand survive.

 Should you continue promoting your new jewelry collection?

 Be sensitive to the fact that most people have lost their jobs so, posting expensive items may be deemed insensitive and inappropriate by others.
 Additionally, be careful of using special occasions to promote your jewelry items.
 For example, encouraging customers to buy gifts for Mother’s Day, especially if they won’t be able to visit their mothers during this occasion.
-Such an act could be perceived as capitalizing on crisis.
-Consider the idea that there are people who have foregone celebrations during this difficult time because for them, it could be the most sensitive and moral decision at the moment.
+Such an act could be perceived as capitalizing on a crisis.
+Consider the idea that there are people who have foregone celebrations during this difficult time because, for them, it could be the most sensitive and moral decision at the moment.

 The key here is to know your audience before putting your content out there.